webclinic017/gotolong/README.md

 # GotoLong

-An Indian Stock Screener can be used to identify stocks for buy and sale.
+GotoLong is an Indian Stock Advisor (ISA) that can be used to identify stocks for buy and sale.
+It relies on (a) investor's existing portfolio of stocks and (b) financial data of BSE-500/Nifty-500 stocks.

+It is still in Beta phase and developers can experiment with it.
+Once it can be used by any user with basic knowledge of computer, it will be tagged as v1.0

 ## Support
 http://www.gotolong.in/